 For the first time in his life, Alexander was free to do whatever and go wherever he wanted.
 He threw himself into academic studies and student politics, recalling 'a real genuine warmth and cameraderie [sic] such as I never had experienced before ...
-I was really secure in a social and emotional
+I was really secure in a social and emotional sense'.23 His involvement with the SDS began with the Algerian solidarity movement, which was strong in Tübingen because of its past location in the French zone.
+The SDS embraced a mix of socialists, and Alexander met Trotskyists who strengthened his links with the movement in Europe.
+But in contrast to Healey's Trotskyism, he found 'as far as the SDS was concerned, that participation in Algerian solidarity movement marks the opening of solidarity action with revolutionary ... movements ...
+Its [sic] from this period onwards, '59 and 60 onwards that the SDS starts radicalizing'.24

-&lt;sup>20 Matsemela, interview with Alexander, UCTMA BC1538, A 2.1, 7-8.
+20 Matsemela, interview with Alexander, UCTMA BC1538, A 2.1, 7-8.

-&lt;sup>21 Matsemela, interview with Alexander, UCTMA BC1538, A 2.1, 7; see also McIlroy (2005).
+21 Matsemela, interview with Alexander, UCTMA BC1538, A 2.1, 7; see also McIlroy (2005).